kentcdodds/testing-react-apps/README.md

 npm run setup --silent
 ```

+This may take a few minutes. **It will ask you for your email.** This is
+optional and just automatically adds your email to the links in the project to
+make filling out some forms easier.

 If you get any errors, please read through them and see if you can find out what
 the problem is.
 If you can't work it out on your own then please [file an
 issue][issue] and provide _all_ the output from the commands you ran (even if